RamitSharma991/SwiftUI/README.md

  - Animating with animatableData
  - Complex shapes with AnimatablePair
  - Creating a Spirograph with SwiftUI
- - Adding COdable conformance for @Published properties
+ - Adding Codable conformance for @Published properties